diptodip/wheat/README.md

 ## Introduction

-Simple implementation of raytracing, tracked in complexity over time through commit history.
+Simple implementation of raytracing in Rust for education.
 Follows Raytracing in a Weekend.